-Brexit: All you need to know about the UK leaving the EU - BBC News
+Brexit: All you need to know

 All you have to do is remember to carry the Irish passport when you are joining the EU citizens-only queue at the airport in future.

-Is there a get-out clause for Article 50, asks Gillian Coates.
+Is there a get-out clause for Article 50?

-I think the honest answer is you would have to be a legal eagle to answer this.

-But my take on it is that legally it looks like once we trigger Article 50 we are locked in, and that is certainly how the European Parliament reads it.
+It's complicated.
+On the face of it, it looks like once we have triggered Article 50 we are locked in, and that is certainly how the European Parliament reads it.

 And there is a view that if we were in this two-year process after triggering Article 50 and we wanted to get out of it, then ultimately that would be a decision for the European Court of Justice.